grrchrr/VisumotR/README.md

 ![](https://img.shields.io/badge/lifecycle-alpha-orange.svg)
 <!-- badges: end -->

+Live-cell microscopy has become an essential tool for analyzing dynamic processes in various biological applications.
+To critically assess the influence of individual cells on the calculated summary statistics, and to detect heterogeneous cell populations or possible confounding factors, such as misclassified or -tracked objects, a direct mapping of gained statistical information onto the actual image data is necessary.
 VisumotR allows to visualize time-resolved motility parameters or any other summary statistic onto images in R. Originally, this package was intended to be used with live-cell microscopy images and cell-tracking data.
 But in general VisumotR can be used with any kind of data supplying a dataframe with trackIds, time and spatial coordinates (2D/3D), as well as numeric or discrete mapping parameters and corresponding images.

 ![Concepts of VisumotR](images/visumotr_concept.png)